MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportsetpowersettingnotificationguids.md

 An array of power setting GUIDs to register for notification.
 A typical use for registering these GUIDs is for SATA miniports to receive notifications for AHCI Link Power Management setting changes.
 The  AHCI Link Power Management settings defined by the Microsoft AHCI StorPort miniport driver are the following.

-Other miniports may define and register their own power setting GUIDs.

 #### HIPM/DIPM Setting (0b2d69d7-a2a1-449c-9680-f91c70521c60)

 Configures the link power management mode for disk and storage devices that are attached to the system through an AHCI interface.

 <table>
 <tr>
 <th>Index</th>